So, what makes Beacon, New York, so special?

-The Swann Inn of Beacon
+The Swann Inn of Beacon, New York

 A stunning Gothic revival Victorian house, it used to serve as a boarding house back in the day.
 However, over time, it has evolved to become a tasteful inn.

 Malouf’s Mountain Sunset Campground

 If you like to feel at one with nature when you’re travelling, or simply want to roll out your sleeping bag and hit the hay at the end of a long hike, you should consider booking into a camping ground.